 “Go; your son lives,” Jesus told the man.
 It was a 4-6 hour journey home and his son was critically ill.
 So ill, in fact, that this father risked what could have been his son’s final hours to beg Jesus for a miracle.
 Can you imagine the journey home?
 The thoughts swirling around this man’s head – did Jesus really just heal my son?
 He didn’t even see him!
 Can this really happen?
 Or did I just miss my son’s final hours to go on this ridiculous journey?
 So many questions.
 So few answers.

 Many of us can relate.
 We pray for a miracle, but we’re restless and full of doubt.
 In the case of this desperate father, Jesus did heal his son, bringing his entire household to faith in the process.
 But, how does this miracle relate to our lives, today?
 What can we learn about Jesus from this miracle of healing?

 - Nothing is impossible with God.

 - Jesus can heal because of the faith of others.

 - Jesus doesn’t have to be physically present to heal.

-- Only God sees the full picture and knows why some are healed and others aren’t.
+- Only God sees the full picture and knows why some are healed and others are not.

-- Our role is to trust the results of our prayers, whether they make sense or not.
+- Our role is to trust the results of our prayers, whether or not they make sense.

 Are you in need of physical, spiritual, or emotional healing in your life?
 Maybe you’ve been praying for a miracle but still struggle with doubt, questions, and a lack of faith.
 Take your needs before Jesus and leave the rest to Him.
 Let Jesus reveal what healing can look like in your life.